 Scientists have been analyzing the informational properties of living systems

 to gain a better understanding of what distinguishes those systems from other physical systems.
 The guiding assumption of such a research program is that living systems process information in a way that other physical systems do not.
 An interesting and closely related assumption is that the way living systems process information is intrinsically tied to the set of novel phenomena surrounding living systems.
-If those assumptions are true, then there may be signatures in the informational dynamics of living systems that distinguish those systems from other physical systems.
+If those assumptions are true, then there may be signatures in the informational dynamics of living systems that distinguish them from other physical systems.

 In what follows, we describe a series of experiments meant to gather data about the informational dynamics of single biological system in the hopes that the data will be useful in future attempts to test the theory that the informational dynamics of living systems distinguish them from other physical systems.
 More specifically, we provide quantitative measurements of the informational dynamics of the gene and protein network regulating the early embryonic cell cycle of the nematode Caenorhabditis elegans.
 In measuring those dynamics, we follow previous researchers [7, 23-26, and Kim et al] in distinguishing abstract informational patterns from ‘informational architecture.’

-A measure of information must satisfy two conditions to be a measure of the informational architecture of a living system: (1) the measure must correspond to a specific physically instantiated object or process in a living system, and (2) that physically instantiated object or process must play some causal role in the functioning of the living system.
+Two conditions must be met to be a measure of the informational architecture of a living system: (1) the measure must correspond to a specific physically instantiated object or process in a living system, and (2) that physically instantiated object or process must play some causal role in the functioning of the living system.
 We do not claim that information comprising the informational architecture of a living system is itself an essential agent in the functioning of that living system.
 Rather, we make the weaker claim that information comprising the informational architecture of a living system is processed in the functioning of a living system.

 In this paper, we focus our informational analyses on the network of proteins and genes regulating the early cell divisions of a developing C. Elegans embryo.
 Simulating the dynamics of that system as a network graph, we measure the information being transmitted between genes and proteins as the system functions.
 To measure that information, we utilize two informational measures, Schreiber’s transfer entropy (TE) and active information (AI).
 Both metrics are dynamic in that they determine how much our uncertainty about the present state of a system is reduced by considering past states of that system.
 [Should I describe the difference between TE and AI?
 Include the equations?]